Harvey Club of London: Other notable medical associations named after William Harvey

+The Harveian Society of Edinburgh was founded in 1782 by Dr Andrew Duncan.
+The Society holds an annual Festival in honour of Harvey in either the Royal College of Physicians of Edinburgh or the Royal College of Surgeons of Edinburgh.
+At the annual Festival, an oration is given by the President to commemorate Harvey's life and work.

 The Harveian Society of London is a medical society founded in 1831 based in The Medical Society of London, Chandos Street, in Cavendish Square.

-The Royal College of Physicians of London holds an annual lecture established by William Harvey in 1656 called the Harveian Oration.
+The Royal College of Physicians of London holds an annual lecture, established by William Harvey in 1656, called the Harveian Oration.

-The Harvey Society, found in 1905, is based in New York City and hosts an annual lecture series on recent advances in biomedical sciences.
+The Harvey Society, founded in 1905, is based in New York City and hosts an annual lecture series on recent advances in biomedical sciences.